tomedunn/the-finished-book/_theory/random-encounter-tables/random-encounter-tables.md

 ## Example revisited

-Applying this method to our previous [example table](#tab:example-dmg), the number of days between encounters can be mapped to a d20 as shown in the [d20 alternative table](#tab:d20-alternative) (below).
+Applying this method to our previous [example](#example), the number of days between encounters can be mapped to a d20 as shown in the [encounter timing table](#tab:encounter-timing-table) (below).
 When determining when the next random encounter will occur, the DM rolls a d20 and then consults the table to determine the day of the encounter.
 If that day happens after the PCs have left the area the table applies to then no encounter occurs.

 <div class="dataframe center">
-    <h3 id="tab:d20-alternative">d20 alternative</h3>
+    <h3 id="tab:encounter-timing-table">Encounter timing table</h3>
     {% include_relative tab-alt-d20.html %}
 </div>